 After completing your core courses, during your third (September-December) and fourth (January-April) terms, you are free to pursue a wide range of elective courses.
 Ross offers you the flexibility to focus studies on a specific area or broaden studies over a variety of disciplines.
 During your elective terms, you also need to fulfill the World Economy and Law/Ethics requirements (see above).
 With the exception of those two courses, you are free to select from more than 110 electives offerings at the Ross school or across the University.

-In addition to the traditional MBA electives available, the Global MBA Program offers unique opportunities through our Benchmarking Trips.
-Two trips are offered — one to New York and one to Silicon Valley.
+In addition to the traditional MBA electives available, the Global MBA Program offers unique opportunities through the MO 594 Benchmarking courses.
+Two courses are offered — one in New York and one in Silicon Valley.
 In each location, students visit about 10 companies, including financial institutions and IT companies, over a two-day period.
-These trips, exclusive to the Global MBA Program, provide opportunities to meet top executives at major U.S. companies.
+These courses are exclusive to the Global MBA Program and provide ample opportunities to meet top executives at major U.S. companies.

 Action-Based Learning Opportunities

 Ross pioneered the concept of action-based learning in business education.
 A custom designed benchmarking course offers Global MBA students a first-hand opportunity to meet key business leaders in the US, in both Silicon Valley and New York City.
 The Global MBA MAP is a key part of our MBA Program where students immerse themselves in the business world for seven weeks as they work exclusively with a corporate, entrepreneurial, or nonprofit organization to solve a pressing challenge in our MAP course.
 Projects take place across the U.S. and around the world.
 During the elective terms, you have an opportunity to select from a host of other Ross action-based learning courses.